angular/angular/packages/compiler/design/architecture.md

 The process of determining this list is called reference inversion because it inverts the link from the module (which hold the dependencies) to component into a link from the component to its dependencies.

+##### Reference inversion in practice

+The View Compiler will optionally be able to perform the step of "reference inversion".
+If this option is elected (likely with a command-line option), the View Compiler must receive as input the selector scope for the component, indicating all of the directives and pipes that are in scope for the component.
+It scans the component's template, and filters the list of all directives and pipes in scope down to those which match elements in the template.
+This list is then reified into an instruction call which will patch it onto the component's definition.

 #### Flowing module & selector metadata via types (reference inversion)

 Reference inversion is an optional step of the compiler that can be used during production builds that prepares the Angular classes for tree-shaking.